 On a really hot day, is it actually possible to fry an egg on the sidewalk?

 But without the stove, or any other cooking appliance or heat source?
 Sorry to bust this myth, but — in our experience, and based on insight gleaned from a number of sources — the answer to that one seems to be a no. At least you can’t cook it very well, or very fast, unless there is other equipment involved.

-The photographic results are herewith.
+The photographic results are shown to the right.
 We observed on and off for about an hour, and the egg remained runny and messy until a neighbor’s very happy dog slopped up the mess.

 I probably would have had better luck attempting to cook the egg on blacktop (which absorbs more heat) or on the hood of a car.
 The Library of Congress notes, “Metal conducts heat better and gets hotter, so people actually have been able to cook an egg on a car hood’s surface.”

 Unfortunately, nobody we knew was willing to allow us to test that theory (and we definitely didn’t want to try it with our own cars).
 As an alternative, you could also try something like a Shoebox Solar Cooker.